dongxli/docker-practice/README.md

-# Docker Node MongoDB Example
+# Docker practice with Node/MongoDB

-> Simple example of a dockerized Node/Mongo app
+> Followed a simple tutorial to understand the basics of docker

 ## Quick Start